-Spare yourself some hassle and headache, as well as last-minute deck building budget busters, by going over this project checklist of essentials.
+Spare yourself some hassle and headache, as well as last-minute deck building budget busters, by planning out your deck.
+You can produce professional-looking deck plans even if you're not a professional draftsman.
+A pad of graph paper (use a 1/4-inch grid), a pencil or two, a good eraser, a ruler, and perhaps an architect's scale are the only tools you'll need.
 Though it won't cover everything needed for special upgrades, such as a fireplace or full outdoor kitchen, checking your plans against these points should keep your deck building project on the right track.

 - Does the deck comply with area building codes?